gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 		----- + ----- + ----- +  -------
 		s-1     s+1    (s+1)^2   s^2 + 1
 	```
 - expect a bunch of dif terms
-   - pole zero cancellayion, when both denom and numerator have same pole
+- pole zero cancellation, when both denom and numerator have same pole
 - so when you expand the term with s - 1 wont be there

 ## Day 3 Jan 9, 2018

-### Laplace and PartFrac Examples
+#### Laplace and PartFrac Examples

 ![](Day3/written1.PNG)